Soviet frigate Storozhevoy

 Storozhevoy (Сторожевой) was a Soviet Navy Project 1135 Burevestnik-class anti-submarine frigate (NATO reporting name Krivak I).
 After commissioning, the Soviet Navy assigned the ship to its Baltic Fleet and based it in Baltiysk.
-Storozhevoy was involved in a mutiny led by Valery Sablin in November 1975, after which it was assigned to the Pacific Fleet for the remainder of its career.
+Storozhevoy was involved in a barratry led by Valery Sablin in November 1975, after which it was assigned to the Pacific Fleet for the remainder of its career.
 It was decommissioned in June 2002.

 Construction

 Storozhevoy was laid down on 20 July 1972 with yard number 155 at the Yantar Shipyard in Kaliningrad.
 The ship was launched on 21 March 1973 and was commissioned on 30 December 1973.
 The frigate was then assigned to the Baltic Fleet.